arojas3552/citybike-dataEng/README.md

 ### CI/CD
 Github Actions
 CodeQL is used to scan the repository for vulnerabilities in the Python packages.
+Streamlit is deployed as a docker image to artifact registry where it is deployed to cloud run.

 ### More
 Future plans include drawing more data from different sources and styles, implementing docker images, more advanced CI/CD processes.